mtolly/onyx/haskell/README.md

 ## Instructions

-On Windows, run the installer, then run `onyx.exe`.
+On Windows, run the installer, then run `onyx.exe` (or the installed shortcut).
 On Mac, move `Onyx.app` to your Applications folder, and then run it.

-  * Click on menu options to select them.
-  * Click on previous pages on the left to go back.
-  * Keyboard controls also work (arrow keys, enter, backspace).
+## Supported Formats

+Onyx can import the following song formats:

+  * Rock Band 1/2/3 STFS (CON or LIVE) files

+    * Currently only single-song files (not packs) are supported.

+  * Magma (v1 or v2) RBA files

+  * Frets on Fire / Phase Shift / Clone Hero formats

+    * Both `notes.mid` and `notes.chart` are supported.
+    * Both OGG Vorbis and MP3 audio are supported.
+    * `song.ini` can be absent if using `notes.chart`.
+    * Audio files must be named according to PS/CH conventions.

-## Functions
+## Batch Mode

-  * Convert to RB3 (CON/RBA/FoF/PS/CH/dB -> `_rb3con` or Magma folder)
+This is currently where most of Onyx's functionality is.

+First, load files into the Songs tab.
+You can drag and drop files or folders onto the list, or browse with Add Song.
+Folders will be searched for any recognized songs inside.
+To remove a song, select its row in the tree, and press the Delete key.

+  * Rock Band 3 (360)

-    Imports from a Rock Band, Frets on Fire, Phase Shift, or Clone Hero song, and creates either a Rock Band 3 CON file or a Magma v2 project.
+    Creates either a Rock Band 3 CON file or a Magma v2 project.

     Here is a sample of the steps performed when importing from FoF/PS: